-Here is a sample payment schedule for an IST registering prior to December 22 (total $3,200):
+Here is a sample payment schedule for a Participant registering after January 2, 2018, including travel option (total $3,850):

 Payment is accepted ONLY by pre-authorized debit; this information is submitted on the registration form.
 You will need your Bank’s Branch number, Transit number and branch address.
 You will also need your account number and the name of the primary account holder.

 For documented medical reasons only, in the event of a need to cancel your registration, your fees already paid will be refunded, LESS the amount in the chart below, according to the date of cancellation:

 |On or Prior to February 28, 2018||$ 0|

 |July 1 to October 31, 2018||$ 1,000|

 |November 1 to February 28, 2018||$ 1,500|